Beside the Mountain

 Jump to Recipe Print Recipe

-I tasted my first flapjack more than 15 years ago while on a hiking trip, after that, I was determined to make a wholesome version that would be a perfect bar for snacktime.
+I tasted my first flapjack more than 15 years ago while on a hiking trip.
+After that, I was determined to make my own wholesome version (without margarine or golden syrup).
 Here's the delicious recipe.

 Oat bars in 8x8 pan with parchment paper cut into squares.